jkid22/jenkins-puppet/README.md

     * [Vagrant Configuration](#vagrant-configuration)
     * [Puppet Manifest and Modules](#puppet-configuration)
 4. [Questions](#questions)
-Describe the most difficult hurdle you had to overcome in implementing your solution.
-Please explain why requirement (d) above is important.
-Where did you go to find information to help you?
-Briefly explain what automation means to you, and why it is important to an organization's infrastructure design strategy.
     * [Implementation Hurdles](#implementation-hurdles)
     * [Importance of Ephemeral Builds](#rebuild)
     * [Information Hunt](#information-hunt)